leandroromn/XCFrameworks.Example/README.md

 <br/>
 A: **No.**

-Q: Modular concept is a silver bullet that will solve all your problems and make you billionaire?
+Q: Modular concept is a silver bullet that will solve all your problems and will make you a billionaire?
 <br/>
 A: **No.**